mgarciaexo/taller-challenge/README.md

-# Leep Product Subscription Serverless
+# Taller Todo challenge repository

 This proyect contains the desktop project and a microfront end called todos in order to manage a TODO list.